bathrobe/next-magic-sanity-todo/README.md

-## Starting Template for a Sanity Tutorial
+## Starting Template for Sanity Guest Author Tutorial
+Hello!
+This is a boilerplate starter for a tutorial.
 We'll be building an authenticated todo app using the following tools:

 - [Next.js](https://nextjs.org/)
 - [Magic.link](https://magic.link)